Ede Király

-Ede Király (23 February 1926 – 10 August 2009) was a Hungarian figure skater.
+Ede Király (23 February 1926 – 10 August 2009) was a Hungarian figure skater who competed both in men's singles and pairs.
 As a competitor in men's singles, he was a three-time World medalist (silver in 1949 and 1950, bronze in 1948), the 1950 European champion, and a six-time Hungarian national champion.
 Competing in pairs with Andrea Kékesy, he became the 1948 Olympic silver medalist, the 1949 World champion, and a two-time European champion (1948–1949).

-In the 1950s, Király became a coach in Oshawa, Ontario, Canada.
+In 1950, he defected from Hungary and worked as a coach and engineer in Canada.

+Competitive career

+Király's international career lasted only three years.
+It included two years where he had the unusual accomplishment of winning World medals in both men's singles and pairs.
+He was coached by Arnold Gerschwiler.